teragrid/dgrid/docs/specification/corruption.rst

 --------------

-If consensus WAL is corrupted at the lastest height and you are trying to start Tendermint, replay will fail with panic.
+If consensus WAL is corrupted at the lastest height and you are trying to start teragrid, replay will fail with panic.

 Recovering from data corruption can be hard and time-consuming.
 Here are two approaches you can take:

-1) Delete the WAL file and restart Tendermint.
+1) Delete the WAL file and restart teragrid.
 It will attempt to sync with other peers.
 2) Try to repair the WAL file manually:
   1. Create a backup of the corrupted WAL file: